Sedating a child for a dental procedure is normally very safe, but it’s important for parents to prepare their child for sedation.

 Sedation Dentistry for Children

-When you and your child come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Daugherty will decide which option is the best for your child depending on their anxiety level and cooperation.
+When you and your child come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Behl will decide which option is the best for your child, depending on their anxiety level and cooperation.
 Call us today to schedule your appointment at (314) 862-7844.
 We look forward to meeting you!